 Legal Considerations

-• Antitrust Issues: Assess whether the merger could create a monopoly or significantly reduce competition, which might attract regulatory scrutiny.
+- Antitrust Issues: Map the exact product and geographic overlaps.
+Assess whether the merger could create a monopoly or significantly reduce competition, which might attract intense regulatory scrutiny based on historical challenges within the same industrial vertical.

 Financial Scrutiny

-A merger isn’t just a corporate handshake; it’s a financial transaction that can significantly impact the valuations of the companies involved.
+A merger isn’t just a corporate handshake; it’s a financial transaction that can significantly impact the valuations and capital structures of the companies involved.
+We must audit the financial health of both corporations to ensure the transaction rests on stable economic foundations.

 Market Factors